avitalze/avitalze/README.md

 ## I'm a Software Developer ✨
 - ✨ I’m currently working on an extensive project
 - 🌱 I’m currently learning everything with great passion
+- 💡  I like to explore new technologies and develop software solutions.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Find a new exciting job
 - ⚡ Fun fact: I'm a professional off-road bike rider :bicyclist: